usuyama/awesome-o1/README.md

     2024](#ref-Paul-G-Allen-School2024-da)) Talk from Noam Brown about
     the power of search

-## How do you turn reasoning into a verifiable game?
+## Can reasoning be a verifiable game?

 -   **WebGPT** ([Nakano et al. 2021](#ref-Nakano2021-iz)) Shows that test time rejection sampling against a reward model is a very strong